Staff and friends, 2010. Photo: Rick Egan, The Salt Lake Tribune.

 https://www.instagram.com/powellartsworkshop/

-In 2001, McGrews opened its doors to the public in downtown Salt Lake City.
+McGrews opened its doors to the public in 2001 on Pierpont Avenue.

 From a modest 300 square foot commercial loft space, our workshops have expanded to a more than 3000 square foot storefront (and for particular projects – up to 10,000 feet of workspace and showroom).
 From its humble beginnings as a sole proprietorship, McGrews is now operated by several designers and their artisan staff, plus at least two college interns every semester.